logzio/logz-docs/_source/integrations/terraform.md

   - shalper
 ---

-Logz.io Terraform provider offers a great way to integrate with Logz.io's API.
-Terraform wraps the API code with ... and ...
+Logz.io Terraform Provider offers a great way to build integrations with Logz.io's API.
+Terraform is an infrastructure orchestrator written in Hashicorp Language (HCL).
+It is a popular IAC tool that converts manual configuration processes to code.

 ### Supported endpoints

-The following API endpoints are currently supported:
+You can use Terraform to run any of the following Logz.io API endpoints:

 * [User management](https://docs.logz.io/api/#tag/Manage-users) - CRUD operations (The acronym CRUD stands for Create, Read, Update, Delete.)
 * [Notification channels](https://docs.logz.io/api/#tag/Manage-notification-endpoints) - custom and pre-configured integrations.